 - Cell-Free Fetal DNA Testing

-- Amniocentesis —Usually done between 12 and 20 weeks of gestation
+- Amniocentesis —Usually done between 12 and 20 weeks of pregnancy

 |Copyright © Nucleus Medical Media, Inc.|